jywu20/Trion-arpes/simplified/trion-to-exciton.md

 ![](eeh-heatmap-prototype-discrete-final-single-exciton.png)

+Note that the momentum spread of the signature is narrower than the [exciton ARPES heatmap](ehh-no-momentum-display.md), although the dispersion relations of the both heatmaps are identical to the exciton band.
+The reason is the different overlap matrix elements: in the heatmap presented above, we are calculating the overlap between the two blurry blobs, while in the exciton ARPES calculation, we calculate the overlap between a blurry blob and a delta function.
+If the [trion wave function](wfn.jl) is turned to the old `(1 + k^2 a^2 / 4)^2`,
+the momentum spread of the signature looks much closer to the exciton ARPES heatmap.
+That the momentum spread of the signature is much narrower means if we want the exciton band to be seen clearly, then the energy broadening should be reduced.

 Note the function invocation takes the following form:
 ```julia
 Akω_total = trion_ARPES_eeh(trion, P, Ak1k2, IntraValley2DExciton, [exciton_direct], [Avck_A1s_bright], [rk], k1_list, ω_list, broaden)